 This section of the toolkit addresses additional compensation, salary distributions, cost transfers and garnishments.

 Policy & Process

 Officers of the University are expected to work the time required to accomplish the responsibilities of their primary position without additional compensation.
 However, there are situations where it may be appropriate and desirable to compensate individuals for work other than that performed in their primary position.
-Please refer to the Additional Compensation policy located in the Administrative Policy Library for further details.
+Please refer to the Additional Compensation policy located in the University Policies Site for further details.

 Training and More Information

 Additional compensation payments are one-time or ongoing payments that are made in addition to regular earnings for active salaried officers.
 This includes officers of instruction, research, libraries and administration plus student officers.

 Add comps are made for many reasons, and can be paid all in one pay period or be spread out over multiple pay periods.
 These payments can be paid to employees both within the administrative department and to employees in another administrative department and are processed via PAC.
 Reasons for paying an add comp include: